-Your trees are in pots:
+If your trees are in pots:

 If you are not going to be planting for a little while, that is fine, they will be happy in their pots, but if they are sun-loving, after a day or two in the shade, move them to a sunny location.
 Remember to water every day or every second day, depending on how warm the weather is – do not let the pots become completely dry.
 If a pot does become very dry, place it in a bucket and half-fill the bucket with water so that the soil can soak completely.

-Your trees are ball & burlap:
+If your trees are ball & burlap:

 Treat them in the same way as trees growing in pots, but if the weather is very warm, piling some mulch over the root-balls will help keep them from drying out quickly.
 If they become very dry, soak them gently; do not place them in bucket of water as this may cause the root-ball to disintegrate.

-Your trees are bare-root:
+If your trees are bare-root: